Victor Glover

-Eduardo Braun has spent over two decades in dialogue with the world's greatest leaders — from Jack Welch and Bill Clinton to Richard Branson and Jim Collins — to answer one question: what do the best really do differently?
-The answer, captured in his McGraw-Hill bestseller People First Leadership, is that great leaders are chief emotions officers who put culture and people at the center of strategy.
-His keynotes give senior audiences a rigorous, story-driven framework to lead with purpose.
+Eduardo Braun has spent more than two decades in dialogue with the world's greatest leaders, from Jack Welch to Richard Branson and Jim Collins, to answer one question: what do the best do differently?
+His McGraw-Hill bestseller People First Leadership captures it: great leaders are chief emotions officers who put culture and people at the center of strategy.
+His keynotes give senior audiences a rigorous, story-driven framework for leading with purpose.

 Want to book Eduardo Braun as a speaker for your event?
 Please provide the info below and we’ll get in touch within 24h:

-Leadership speaker Eduardo Braun is best known as the author of People First Leadership: Chief Emotions Officer, a book that draws on intimate exchanges with icons including Jack Welch, Bill Clinton, Tony Blair, Jim Collins, Gary Hamel, Richard Branson, Madeleine Albright, Muhammad Yunus, and George Lucas.
-The book — published by McGraw-Hill and endorsed by Philip Kotler, Gary Hamel, and Francis Ford Coppola — argues that the most successful leaders of our time are not primarily strategists or operators: they are chief emotions officers who build cultures rooted in trust, purpose, and human connection.
-It has been translated into multiple languages, including a Chinese edition.
+Braun is best known as the author of People First Leadership: Chief Emotions Officer, a book built from candid exchanges with icons including Jack Welch, Bill Clinton, Tony Blair, Jim Collins, Gary Hamel, Richard Branson, Madeleine Albright, Muhammad Yunus, and George Lucas.
+Published by McGraw-Hill and endorsed by Philip Kotler, Gary Hamel, and Francis Ford Coppola, it argues that the most successful leaders of our era are not primarily strategists or operators.
+They are chief emotions officers who build cultures rooted in trust, purpose, and human connection.
+The book has been translated into several languages, including a Chinese edition.

-Braun’s professional roots run through some of the world’s most respected organizations.
-He began his consulting career at Booz Allen & Hamilton in Paris, later joined the Etex Group, and spent years as director of the HSM Group, the global multimedia management company behind the World Business Forum — one of the most prestigious leadership conferences on the planet.
-During that period, he hosted two television programs, Líderes and HSM Specials, broadcast across more than 25 countries on ManagementTV, conducting on-camera interviews with heads of state, Nobel laureates, and Fortune 500 CEOs.
+His professional roots run through some of the most respected names in global business.
+Braun began his consulting career at Booz Allen & Hamilton in Paris, later joined the Etex Group, and spent years as a director of the HSM Group, the multimedia management company behind the World Business Forum.
+During that period he hosted two television programs, Líderes and HSM Specials, broadcast across more than 25 countries on ManagementTV, interviewing heads of state, Nobel laureates, and Fortune 500 CEOs on camera.

-Today, Braun channels that same intellectual curiosity into two flagship initiatives.
-Since 2021, he has led the Iberoamerican Leadership Forum, the largest leadership community in the Ibero-American world, bringing together practitioners, academics, and entrepreneurs to advance the People First agenda.
-He is also the Ambassador and former Conference Chair of the Global Peter Drucker Forum in Vienna, the world’s foremost gathering of management thinkers, where he has moderated sessions and shaped the program’s intellectual direction.
-He has guest lectured at Yale School of Management, IMD Business School, Babson College, and UC Berkeley, and contributes regularly to the Leader to Leader Journal, the Huffington Post, and La Nación.
+Today Braun channels that same curiosity into two flagship platforms.
+He leads the Iberoamerican Leadership Forum, the largest leadership community in the Ibero-American world, convening practitioners, academics, and entrepreneurs around the People First agenda.
+He also serves as Ambassador and past Conference Chair of the Global Peter Drucker Forum in Vienna, the foremost gathering of management thinkers, where he has moderated sessions and helped shape the program’s intellectual direction.
+He has guest lectured at Yale School of Management, IMD Business School, Babson College, and UC Berkeley, and contributes to the Leader to Leader Journal, the Huffington Post, and La Nación.

-As a speaker, Eduardo Braun delivers something rare: a presentation that combines the intellectual rigor of two decades of frontline research with the narrative power of a world-class interviewer.
-His keynotes — built around the five key roles of transformational leaders — give senior audiences a concrete framework for building high-performance cultures, aligning strategy with values, and leading through change without losing the human core of their organizations.
-Audiences at global events consistently describe his sessions as among the most impactful they have attended.
-For organizations seeking a speaker who can shift the way their leaders think about culture, people, and purpose, Eduardo P. Braun is an exceptional choice available through Aurum Speakers Bureau.
+As a speaker, Eduardo Braun offers something rare: the intellectual rigor of two decades of frontline research paired with the narrative power of a world-class interviewer.
+His keynotes, organized around the five roles of transformational leaders, give senior audiences a concrete framework for building high-performance cultures, aligning strategy with values, and leading through change without losing the human core of the enterprise.
+For organizations that want to shift how their leaders think about culture, people, and purpose, Eduardo P. Braun is an exceptional choice available through Aurum Speakers Bureau.

 What do the world's greatest leaders have in common?
-Over two decades of conversations with icons including Jack Welch, Bill Clinton, Jim Collins, Richard Branson, and Madeleine Albright, Eduardo P. Braun identified five key roles that define leaders who build extraordinary organizations: establishing a compelling vision, selecting and developing talent, empowering through smart decision-making, communicating with trust, and creating a culture of sustained high performance.
-This keynote delivers those insights in a narrative-rich, evidence-based presentation that gives senior audiences both a new leadership lens and a practical framework to apply from day one.
+Across two decades of conversations with figures including Jack Welch, Bill Clinton, Jim Collins, Richard Branson, and Madeleine Albright, Eduardo P. Braun identified five roles that consistently define leaders who build extraordinary organizations: setting a compelling vision, choosing and developing talent, empowering people through smart decision-making, communicating with trust, and sustaining a culture of high performance.
+This keynote delivers those findings in a narrative-rich, evidence-based session that hands senior audiences both a new leadership lens and a framework they can apply from day one.

-Strategy gets organizations started — culture determines how far they go.
-In this keynote, Braun makes the case that the most powerful lever available to any leader is the emotional climate of their organization, and that the leaders who understand this — the true Chief Emotions Officers — consistently outperform their peers.
-Drawing on stories from the world's most admired companies and institutions, he provides a framework for diagnosing, designing, and sustaining a high-performance culture that aligns with brand, attracts top talent, and withstands disruption.
+Strategy gets an organization moving; culture decides how far it travels.
+In this keynote, Braun makes the case that the most powerful lever any leader controls is the emotional climate of the organization, and that the leaders who grasp this, the true chief emotions officers, consistently outperform their peers.
+Drawing on stories from the world's most admired companies and institutions, he offers a practical approach to diagnosing, designing, and sustaining a high-performance culture that aligns with brand, attracts top talent, and withstands disruption.

-In this unique multimedia keynote, Eduardo P. Braun brings the stage to life with exclusive footage, direct quotes, and behind-the-scenes stories from his years as director of the World Business Forum and host of the television programs Líderes and HSM Specials.
-Audiences hear — in Braun's own voice and through rare archival material — what figures like Jack Welch, Tony Blair, Gary Hamel, and Francis Ford Coppola actually said about leadership, culture, failure, and success when no one was trying to manage their message.
-A compelling, one-of-a-kind session that translates extraordinary conversations into actionable wisdom.
+In this one-of-a-kind multimedia session, Eduardo P. Braun brings the stage to life with exclusive footage, direct quotes, and behind-the-scenes stories from his years directing the World Business Forum and hosting the television programs Líderes and HSM Specials.
+Audiences hear, in Braun's own voice and through rare archival material, what figures such as Jack Welch, Tony Blair, Gary Hamel, and Francis Ford Coppola actually said about leadership, culture, failure, and success when no one was managing their message.
+A compelling session that turns extraordinary conversations into practical wisdom.

-Family businesses face a distinct set of leadership challenges that conventional management frameworks rarely address well: balancing ownership and management roles, navigating succession across generations, building governance structures that protect both the enterprise and family relationships, and sustaining a culture that evolves without losing its founding identity.
-Drawing on his work with family enterprises across Latin America and his broader leadership research, Braun provides senior family business leaders with a clear, human-centered approach to the decisions that will define their organization's next chapter.
+Family businesses face leadership challenges that conventional management frameworks rarely address well: balancing ownership and management roles, navigating succession across generations, building governance that protects both the enterprise and family relationships, and sustaining a culture that evolves without losing its founding identity.
+Drawing on his work with family enterprises across Latin America and his broader leadership research, Braun gives senior family business leaders a clear, human-centered approach to the decisions that will define their organization's next chapter.

 | Basic Data Protection Information | |